 Welcome to the Quantum Defects and Photonics (QDP) Laboratory!

 We are a research group working on quantum defects and quantum photonics in the department of Electrical and Computer Engineering at Rice University.
-Our lab explores solid-state spins in silicon with telecom optical interfaces as qubits for quantum information processing towards quantum network and computing applications.
-We develop novel techniques and protocols to manipulate the quantum states of the qubits and engineer interactions between them.
-On a system level, we aim to build hybrid integrated silicon quantum photonic chips consisting of spin-based quantum memories and other photonic circuit elements, as multiplexed quantum registers and repeaters, for realizing scalable quantum networks.
+Our lab explores defect-based spins in silicon with telecom optical interfaces as qubits for quantum information processing towards quantum networking and computing applications.
+We develop novel quantum optical and spin control techniques and protocols to manipulate the quantum states of the qubits and engineer interactions between them.
+On a system level, we aim to build hybrid integrated silicon quantum photonic chips consisting of spin-based quantum memories and other photonic circuit elements, as multiplexed quantum registers and repeaters, for realizing scalable hybrid quantum networks to connect different quantum systems.

 Sponsors